circleci/circleci-docs/jekyll/_docs/npm-continuous-deployment.md

 ---
 layout: classic-docs
-title: "Continuous deployment with npm"
+title: "Continuous Deployment with npm"
-description: "How to configure CircleCI to publish packages to npmjs.org automatically"
+description: "How to configure CircleCI to publish packages to npmjs.org automatically."
 ---

 Setting up CircleCI to publish packages to the npm registry makes it easy for project collaborators to release new package versions in a consistent and predictable way.

 1. Obtain the npm authToken for the account that you wish to use to publish the package.

     You can do that by logging in to npm (`npm login`).
 This will save the authToken to the `~/.npmrc` file.
 Look for the following line: